VictorOmoboye/Loan-Default-Prediction/README.md

 - **Educate Decision Makers:** Provide training for stakeholders to interpret model insights effectively, fostering data-driven decision-making across teams.

 ### CONCLUSION
-In conclusion, this project successfully developed a robust loan default prediction model for **LoanAnalytics Inc.**, leveraging machine learning to enhance decision-making and operational efficiency.
+In conclusion, this project successfully developed a robust loan default prediction model for **LoanFinance LTD.**, leveraging machine learning to enhance decision-making and operational efficiency.
 Through data cleaning, exploratory analysis, and rigorous model optimization, the final model achieved strong performance metrics, including high precision, recall, and F1-score.
 These insights enable the company to identify high-risk borrowers early, optimize lending strategies, and reduce financial losses while maintaining efficient loan processing.
-By adopting these recommendations and continuously refining the model, **LoanAnalytics Inc.** can strengthen its position in the competitive lending industry and make smarter, data-driven decisions.
+By adopting these recommendations and continuously refining the model, **LoanFinance LTD.** can strengthen its position in the competitive lending industry and make smarter, data-driven decisions.

 ### THANK YOU
 For more information, you can contact me